hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

     └── src
 ```

-A﻿fter image files are rebuilt with the agents, the multi-tier *music* application can be deployed to the K8s cluster:
+A﻿fter image files are rebuilt with the agents, the multi-tier *music* application can be deployed to the Kubernetes cluster:

 ```markdown
 $ envsubst < resources.yaml | kubectl create -f -